 Ericka Ratcliff is a professional actor and ensemble member with Congo Square Company in Chicago.
 Her acting credits with Congo Square include Stickfly, African Company Presents Richard III, Talented Tenth, The Colored Museum, 365 Plays/365 Days, and Bulrusher.
 Other Chicago and regional credits include Black Diamond: The Year the Locusts Have Eaten, Around the World in 80 Days, Peter Pan A Play (Lookingglass Theatre Company); Rose and The Rime House at The Adrienne Arshdt Center; Court Martial at Fort Devens (Victory Gardens Theater); Sketchbook (Collaboraction); Ruined (Mixed Blood); Raisin in the Sun (Milwaukee Rep); Seven Guitars (Pittsburgh Playwrights); Funk It Up About Nothin and the inaugural Shakespere In The Park production, Taming of the Shrew in the title role; both with Chicago Shakespeare Theater.
 Currently you can see Ericka in Marie Antoinette at Steppenwolf Theatre.
 Outside of acting, Ericka is also an certified yoga instructor.
 She is a graduate of The Theatre Conservatory at Roosevelt University.

-Samuel Taylor is a founding partner and stakeholder in the BackRoom Shakespeare Project.
-He has worked on over 19 professional productions of Shakespeare’s plays, including work with Chicago Shakespeare Theatre, the Guthrie Theatre, Greasy Joan & Co, Tricklock Theatre, and The Acting Company (touring nationally).
-Other credits include work at Steppenwolf, Syracuse Stage, Redmoon, Lookingglass Theatre, Actors Theatre of Louisville, and New Victory (off Broadway).
-Television credits include time on HBO’s Boardwalk Empire and NBC’s Crisis.
-He is one subject of a PBS documentary - Still On The Road - an in depth look at the Acting Company’s 2008/2009 national tour of Henry V. Teaching work has included high school workshops on that tour, as well as in Chicago and Albuquerque.
+Samuel Taylor is a founding partner and stakeholder of the Backroom Shakespeare Project.
+He has worked on over 19 professional productions of Shakespeare's plays, including work with Chicago Shakespeare Theatre, The Guthrie Theatre, Greasy Joan & Co., Ticklock Theatre, and The Acting Company (touring nationally).
+Other credits include work at Steppenwolf, Syracuse Stage, Redmoon, Lookingglass Theatre, Actors Theatre of Louisville, and New Victory (Off Broadway).
+Television credits include time on HBO's Boardwalk Empire and NBC's Crisis.
+He is one subject of a PBS documentary, Still on the Road, an in-depth look at The Acting Company's 2008/2009 national tour of Henry V. Teaching work has included high school workshops on that tour, as well as in Chicago and Albuquerque.
 He has taught intensives at UNM, Syracuse Stage, UMN/Guthrie, Columbia, and at Door County Shakespeare.
-He holds a BFA in Acting from the University of Minnesota/Guthrie Theatre Professional Actor Training Program, and is author of My Life With A Shakespeare Cult.
+Samuel holds a BFA in Acting from The University of Minnesota/Guthrie Theatre Professional Actor Training Program, and is author of My Life With A Shakespeare Cult.

 Sarah J. Taylor has been a company member at Shakespeare & Company since 1998.
 She has worked with Shakespeare & Company’s Education Program as an actor, director, choreographer and teacher with the Fall and Spring Festivals of Shakespeare, Shakespeare & Young Company, Shakespeare in the Berkshire Juvenile Courts as well as many other residencies.
 She has also worked as a director, teacher and actor with the education programs at Merrimack Repertory Theatre’s Young Artists at Play, The Orlando Shakespeare Festival, Once Upon a Time and the Play Ground Children’s Theatre.
-Performance experience includes Clara, an original one woman show about the life of Clara Schumann at Ventfort Hall, A Midsummer Night’s Dream, Romeo and Juliet, Hamlet, The Tamer Tamed, The Tempest, Love’s Labor’s Lost, A View Beyond, Wild and Whirling Words and Dibble Dance at Shakespeare & Company; Cymbeline and Trolius and Cressida at The Chicago Shakespeare Theatre; and Twelfth Night, Taming of the Shrew and Measure for Measurewith the Back Room Shakespeare Project; Machinal, Visions of Keroauc and The Furies at the Chicago College of Performing Arts; Macbeth at the Worcester Foothills Theatre and The Taming of the Shrew with Coast-to-Coast Theatre.
+Performance experience includes Clara, an original one woman show about the life of Clara Schumann at Ventfort Hall, A Midsummer Night’s Dream, Romeo and Juliet, Hamlet, The Tamer Tamed, The Tempest, Love’s Labor’s Lost, A View Beyond, Wild and Whirling Words and Dibble Dance at Shakespeare & Company; Cymbeline and Trolius and Cressida at The Chicago Shakespeare Theatre; and Twelfth Night, Taming of the Shrew and Measure for Measure with the Back Room Shakespeare Project; Machinal, Visions of Keroauc and The Furies at the Chicago College of Performing Arts; Macbeth at the Worcester Foothills Theatre and The Taming of the Shrew with Coast-to-Coast Theatre.
 She can next be seen as Mary in It’s A Wonderful Life: A Live Radio Play this winter at Shakespeare & Company.
 Sarah holds a BFA in Acting from the University of Central Florida and an MFA in Acting from the Chicago College of Performing Arts at Roosevelt University.